 Text Zoom, Line Height, Paragraph Spacing, First Line Indent… adjust them under Layout, in the editor settings.

 Let’s assume you need less space between lines, or you think they are too far apart.
 Try changing the Line Height.
 Or do you feel your paragraphs are too close together?
 Then alter the Paragraph Spacing.
 When you wish to signal the start of a new paragraph distinctly, customize the First Line Indent.
 And last but not least, increase or decrease the text size in Text Zoom.
 Try it out and find your preferred look!

 Step 5: Toggle Counter and Set Image Previews

 Here you can also tweak the size of image previews to anything between three and eight lines, and choose to show in full color (instead of black and white, which is the default).
 You can also turn off image previews completely; images in the text will then be indicated with a little tag.

 On iPad, there are two additional settings under “View Options”.
 Usually, the editor toolbar will fade out as soon as you start typing — if you activate “Always Show Toolbar”, you can prevent it from doing so.

 Step 7: Tweak Your Sheet List

-The “View Options” in the general settings lets you adjust the viewing of your sheets in the sheet list, open the sheet list menu via the circled ellipsis and tap Preview.
-You can set it to anything between one and six lines.
-Also, you can opt to hide the creation/modification date of your sheet, if it is not relevant to your writing.
+“Sheet Preview” in the general settings lets you adjust the viewing of your sheets in the sheet list, open the sheet list menu via the circled ellipsis and tap Preview.
+You can set the preview to anything between one and six lines.
+Also, you can opt to hide the creation/modification date of your sheets, if it is not relevant to your writing.